mozilla/addons-linter/docs/types.md

 ## Dictionaries

-* Validate `install.rdf`
-* Deal with any other dictionary specific rules.
+* Deal with any dictionary specific rules.

 Docs: https://developer.mozilla.org/docs/Creating_a_spell_check_dictionary_add-on

 ## Lang Packs

-* Validate `install.rdf`
 * Validate `chrome.manifest`
 * Deal with any other langpack specific rules.

 Docs appear to be a bit thin on the ground for these.
-They need looking into further and we shouldm look at the existing rules.
+They need looking into further and we should look at the existing rules.

 ## Search Addons